2014 World Twenty20 final: India

 India directly qualified for the super 10s.
 They started their tournament strongly.
 They won their first match against Pakistan very easily.
 They beat West Indies, Bangladesh and Australia easily to be the topper of Group 1 with a 100% win rate.
-In the semi final they faced South Africa.
+In the semi-final they faced South Africa.
 A 72 not out innings from Virat Kohli helped India to qualify for the final.

 Sri Lanka

 Sri Lanka was one of the favorite of this tournament.
 They were the champions of Group 2 with wins against Netherlands, South Africa and New Zealand.
 But they lost to England.
 Their win against Netherlands was the biggest victory in terms of balls remaining in all T20I.
 Also they bowled out Netherlands for only 39 runs which is the lowest score in all T20I.
-In the semifinal Sri Lanka met defending champion West Indies.
-Sri Lanka won by 27 runs (D/L method) in that rain interrupted game.
+In the semi-final, Sri Lanka defeated the defending champions West Indies by 27 runs (D/L method) in a rain interrupted match.

-Team Composition

-India team was unchanged from their semi final line up.
-The team didn't want to change their winning combination so they didn't change their line up for the final.

-But there was a change in the Sri Lankan line up.
-Thisara Perera replaced Seekkuge Prasanna in the Sri Lankan line up for the final.